25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - We now know how to create resources in AWS manually (Fundamentals)
 - We know how to interact with AWS programmatically (CLI)
-- We’ve seen how to deploy code to AWS using Elastic Beanstalk
+- We've seen how to deploy code to AWS using Elastic Beanstalk
 - All these manual steps make it very likely for us to do mistakes!
-- What we’d like is to push our code “in a repository” and have it deployed onto the AWS
+- What we'd like is to push our code "in a repository" and have it deployed onto the AWS
   - Automatically
   - The right way
-  - Making sure it’s tested before deploying
+  - Making sure it's tested before deploying
   - With possibility to go into different stages (dev, test, pre-prod, prod)
   - With manual approval where needed
 - To be a proper AWS developer... we need to learn AWS CICD

-- This section is all about automating the deployment we’ve done so far while adding increased safety.
+- This section is all about automating the deployment we've done so far while adding increased safety.
 - It correspond to a whole part of the AWS Certification
-- We’ll learn about
+- We'll learn about
   - AWS CodeCommit: storing our code
   - AWS CodePipeline: automating our pipeline from code to ElasticBeanstalk
   - AWS CodeBuild: building and testing our code